 Annual Treasurer Meisner Financial Literacy Art Contest

-Following through on my commitment to use the Treasurer's Office to promote financial literacy, we're just wrapping up the 1st Annual Treasurer Meisner Financial Literacy Art Contest.
+Following through on my commitment to use the Treasurer's Office to promote financial literacy, we've just wrapped up our 4th Annual Treasurer Meisner Financial Literacy Art Contest.
 The contest is open to all Oakland County high school students, and is aligned to the learning benchmarks on financial literacy included in the state's curriculum.
 Thanks to the generous financial support of Flagstar Bank and PNC Bank and to an incredible partnership with the Oakland Livingston Human Services Agency (OLHSA) and Oakland Schools, we have awarded over $40,000 that students will use for furthering their education (view photo gallery).

 Strategic Planning Process

 My first step as the new Oakland County Treasurer was to create and implement a strategic planning process to analyze every aspect of the office's functions and set clear performance measures for everything we do.
 Being fiscally responsible, we adopted a no-frills budget, deleted five positions, prioritized our functions to make do with what we had and got to the work of achieving our public service mission.

 When one of our tax collectors retired and we weren't sure we'd have the money to hire a replacement, I personally went into the field to visit businesses with delinquent taxes to work out a payment plan.
 One woman was very surprised to see me, saying: "They send you for $1,000?"
 I told her our office has a job to do and we were going to get it done without excuses.

 Oakland County Foreclosure Prevention Initiative